fangq/mmc/README.md

 == Additional options ==
- --momentum     [0|1]          1 to save photon momentum transfer,0 not to save --gridsize     [1|float]      if -M G is used, this sets the grid size in mm
+ --momentum     [0|1]          1 to save photon momentum transfer,0 not to save --gridsize     [1|float]      if -M G is used, this sets the grid size in mm --maxjumpdebug [10000000|int] when trajectory is requested (i.e. -D S),
+                               use this parameter to set the maximum positions stored (default: 1e7)

 == Example ==
        mmc -n 1000000 -f input.json -s test -b 0 -D TP -G -1